 - Locate the

-tag and all its contents.
-Copy the entire<svg>...</svg>
+<svg>tag and all its contents.
+Copy the entire<svg>...</svg>block.

 - Save as

-:- Open a text editor (e.g., Notepad, Visual Studio Code, or TextEdit).
+.svg:- Open a text editor (e.g., Notepad, Visual Studio Code, or TextEdit).

 - Paste the SVG code into the text editor.